 Procedures to detect cervical dysplasia include the following:

-can help diagnose or monitor cervical dysplasia.
+Regular Pap tests can help diagnose or monitor cervical dysplasia.
 Cells are collected from your cervix.
 They are sent to a lab for analysis.
-If abnormal cell growth is found, a
+If abnormal cell growth is found, a colposcopy may be done.

 This will test for both the presence and type of HPV in cervical tissues.
 The presence of abnormal cells and high-risk HPV DNA increases the risk of significant disease.
 In this case, more evaluation and treatment will be needed.

 If further evaluation of the cervix is necessary, then a colposcopy will be performed.
 During this procedure, the cervix is lightly coated with a vinegar solution.
 The solution will highlight abnormal cells.
 A magnifying scope is then used to examine the cervix.